UPstartDeveloper/explorer_buddy/README.md

 ## Acknowledgements
 - Mom and Dad - Thank you both for helping me discover a love of science from an early age.
 None of what I accomplish at Make School would be possible without your support.
-- [Django Project](https://www.djangoproject.com/) - This project's backend is built off the Django web framework for Python.
+- [Django Software Foundation](https://www.djangoproject.com/) - This project's backend is built off the Django web framework for Python.
 Thanks so much for all the open source contributions you guys are making!
 - Dani Roxberry and Meredith Murphy (Make School BEW Instructors) - thank you both for helping me learn how to use the Django Web Framework!
 - Billie Thompson - inspired this README.md file with her amazing [README.md template on GitHub Gist!](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)